wveducation/teachwv/src/pages/bachelors-degree.md

 ## Option 4: WVDE Alternative Certification Programs

-This option was designed to provide an accelerated pathway for individuals who possess a bachelor’s degree and meet minimal qualifications to complete West Virginia Department of Education (WVDE)-approved training and coursework options which are substantially aligned to the West Virginia Professional Teaching Standards to acquire a Provisional Professional Teaching Certificate.
+This option was designed to provide an accelerated pathway for individuals who possess a bachelor’s degree and meet minimal qualifications to complete required testing and Virginia Department of Education (WVDE)-approved training/coursework options that are substantially aligned to the West Virginia Professional Teaching Standards to acquire a Professional Teaching Certificate.

 This pathway is perfect for the following: